-40 Years Ago: Humble Pie Implode With ‘Street Rats’
+Why Humble Pie Imploded With ‘Street Rats’

-By the mid-'70s, they'd attained a measure of commercial success, sending a string of LPs into the American Top 40 and notching a handful of hit singles along the way -- but they were also flat broke, tired of life on the road, and coming apart at the seams.
+By the mid-'70s, they'd attained a measure of commercial success, sending a string of LPs into the American Top 40 and notching a handful of hit singles along the way.
+But they were also flat broke, tired of life on the road, and coming apart at the seams.

-Marriott, who ultimately ended up writing or co-writing five of the 11 tracks on Street Rats, dealt with the drama through overindulgence.
-"Steve's way of dealing with things was buying an ounce of coke every other day and burying himself in his studio," Shirley continued.
+Marriott ultimately ended up writing or co-writing five of the 11 tracks on Street Rats, but avoided the drama through overindulgence.
+"Steve's way of dealing with things was buying an ounce of coke every other day and burying himself in his studio," Shirley added.
 "When you've got nothing but carte blanche studio time and all the coke in the world, all you do is record."

 Ridley, who described himself and Marriott in Muise's book as "two lonely souls," looked back on that period as a sort of sleepless musical haze.
 "We'd just sit there for almost a week at a time without sleeping," he recalled.
 "He and I would just go through different things.
 He'd say, 'Let's try this chord,' and then we'd go off from that."

 Eventually, A&M execs grew tired of footing the bill for what appeared to be an increasingly aimless trio of projects and mandated that Marriott and the band bring in a producer to help shepherd the sessions.
-Their choice, flamboyant former Rolling Stones manager Andrew Loog Oldham, had name value -- and experience with wrangling drugged-out musicians -- but he wasn't really the rough hand that Humble Pie needed at that point.
-Although he ended up doing a lot of work salvaging the recordings, Street Rats -- and the band itself -- was probably already a lost cause before he even walked through the door of the studio.
-"The rot had long since set in," admitted Shirley.
-"He tried, he failed, let's put it like that.
+Their choice, flamboyant former Rolling Stones manager Andrew Loog Oldham, had name value – and experience with wrangling drugged-out musicians.
+But he wasn't really the rough hand that Humble Pie needed at that point.

+He ended up doing a lot of work salvaging the recordings.
+Unfortunately, Street Rats – and the band itself – was probably already a lost cause before he even walked through the door of the studio.
+"The rot had long since set in," Shirley admitted.
+"He tried, he failed – let's put it like that.
 There was all kinds of nonsense going on."

-"No one cared.
-No one was talking.
-We'd already broken up," shrugged Shirley.
+"No one cared; no one was talking.
+We'd already broken up," Shirley said.
 "We'd agreed to allow the album to be released and to do a farewell tour.
 Other than that we were pretty much done."
 And that's essentially the way it went down for Humble Pie during the Street Rats period.

-When a last-ditch effort to get Marriott and Ridley to clean up and redouble their commitment to the group failed -- along with an attempt to lure Who manager Bill Curbishley into their camp and ditch Anthony -- Shirley and guitarist Clem Clempson felt there was no choice but to walk away.
+When a last-ditch effort to get Marriott and Ridley to clean up and redouble their commitment to the group failed – along with an attempt to lure Who manager Bill Curbishley into their camp and ditch Dee Anthony – Shirley and guitarist Clem Clempson felt there was no choice but to walk away.

 "There are hundreds of Humble Pies and they may all have their personal reasons that they attribute to their downfall," he mused.
 "But it's usually just because they have a creative period and they get popular.
 They get some hit songs and everybody wants to hear them.
 And they just fail to live up to it for whatever reasons.
-The pressures of touring, the internal conflicts of egos, believing their own hype -- all these things are contributing factors."
+The pressures of touring, the internal conflicts of egos, believing their own hype – all these things are contributing factors."